Hansjürgen Reinicke: World War II

+Reinicke subsequently drafted the German plan for the invasion of Iceland, Fall Ikarus.
 Two years into the war, Reinicke was promoted to Fregattenkapitän (Frigate Captain) on 1 September 1941.
 He was appointed 1.
 Admiralstabsoffizier with the Befehlshaber der Schlachtschiffe (commander of the battleships), which was headed by Vizeadmiral Otto Ciliax, on 28 December 1941.
 In this position he was involved in the planning of the Channel Dash (11–13 February 1942), the breakout of the German capital ships Scharnhorst, Gneisenau, and Prinz Eugen from Brest to their home bases in Germany via the English Channel.
 While moored at Brest, the German ships were exposed to constant attacks by the Royal Air Force Bomber Command.
 During their stay at Brest, all three ships suffered various degrees of damage.
 Adolf Hitler, who feared a British invasion in Norway was imminent, ordered the ships to be relocated to Norway.
 The German Admiralty considered two options, a return of the ships via the Denmark Strait, or the shorter but more dangerous route through the English Channel.